Tarot in Literature I

 when I am naked and I go to bed with them,

-that everyone hammers hardly for my love.
+that everyone hammers strongly for my love.

 I am beautiful and worthy of the Star.